 To create the assembly topology, complete the next steps:

-To name the design variant, complete the next steps:
+To create a new variant, complete the next steps:

 To compute the coupling, complete the next steps: